This page is about the Department of Medicine contribution to the University of Otago medical degree.

 - case history write-up,

 - completion of a clinical skills logbook,

 - attend the Wellsleep investigation centre and outpatient clinics with consultant or registrar.

-Comprehensive student assessment by: Objective Structured Clinical Examination (OSCE), observed long case, written case history, written report on the case history of a peer, clinical teaching sessions and tutorials, on-call and on a post-take ward round, an extended MCQ examination, completion of Clinical Skills Log Book.
+Comprehensive student assessment by: Objective Structured Clinical Examination (OSCE), observed long case, written case history, written report on the case history of a peer, clinical teaching sessions and tutorials, on-call and on a post-take ward round, an extended MCQ examination.
 Individual feedback will be provided.

 For any administrative queries regarding the 5th year programme, please contact Connah Podmore.

 For any academic queries , please contact our 5th year convenor, Associate Professor Alister Neill.

 The module allows TIs to develop their practice with regard to patient care, teamwork and professionalism and independent learning.

 - Consolidate, synthesise and apply knowledge of health care and health care systems to a range of illnesses and patient presentations relevant to Internal Medicine